Danish-Sensor-Engineering/dse-demo-serial-java/README.md

 # DSE Serial Reader - Example

 This repository serves as example of how to open a serial port and read measurements from a sensor.
+We use the DSE Java library for taking care of low-level details, such as parsing the binary telegrams.

 The flow would typically be:

+- Create a SerialDistanceSensor (for ODS sensors) or SerialProfileSensor (for O2DS / Z-Line sensors)
-- Open the serial port with correct baud-rate
+- Open the serial port with correct baud-rate (depending on sensor and settings)
-- Set the correct TelegramHandler (eg. 16bit or 18bit)
 - Subscribe to the results (by implementing a [Flow.Subscriber< Measurement >](src/main/java/dse/cli/serial/DataSubscriber.java) class)
 - Use the results in your business logic
 - Cancel subscription and exit